 - Are allergic to any medicines, including anesthetics.

 - Have had bleeding problems or take blood thinners, such as aspirin or warfarin (Coumadin, for example).

 To prepare for a thyroid biopsy:

 - You do not need to do anything before a needle biopsy.
 You will be awake during the biopsy.

 Just before the test, you will remove your dentures (if you wear them) and all jewelry or metal objects from around your neck and upper body.

-You will be asked to sign a consent form that says you understand the risks of the thyroid biopsy and agree to have it done.
+You will be asked to sign a consent form that says you understand the risks of the test and agree to have it done.

 Talk to your doctor about any concerns you have regarding the need for the test, its risks, how it will be done, or what the results will mean.
 To help you understand the importance of this test, fill out the medical test information form(What is a PDF document?).

 How It Is Done

 A needle biopsy is done in a hospital, clinic, or your doctor's office.
 During the test, you will lie on your back with a pillow under your shoulders, your head tipped backward, and your neck extended.
 This position pushes the thyroid gland forward, making it easier to do the biopsy.
 Do not cough, talk, or swallow when the needle is in place.
 A needle biopsy takes about 5 to 10 minutes.